 U.S. lawmakers proposed a bill on Monday, March 2, that would hold ecommerce companies liable for counterfeit products sold on their platforms.

 The Shop Safe Act, proposed by a group of bipartisan House members, outlines a series of steps ecommerce companies like Amazon and eBay would be required to take to prevent the sale of counterfeit or “knockoff” items by third-party sellers on their platforms.
 Failing to take these steps would result in ecommerce companies being held liable for the sale, shifting the burden from consumers.
+At its core, the Shop Safe Act is meant to hold ecommerce businesses responsible for the authenticity of products sold on their website in order to prevent the sale of counterfeit products.

 The Organization for Economic Co-operation and Development (OECD) reported last year trade in counterfeit goods is at 3.3%, according to data from 2016, and that number is rising.
 Footwear, clothing, leather goods, electrical equipment, watches, medical equipment, perfumes, toys, jewelry, and pharmaceuticals made up the biggest share of counterfeit items in 2016, although there was also an increase in counterfeits such as branded guitars and construction materials.